danielabar/meblog/src/markdown/learning-from-screencasts.md

 touch README.md
 ```

-It will look something like this:
+The resulting directory will be something like this:

 ```
 courses